Contents

 single phase DC AC SSR wiring diagram

-single phase AC AC solid state relays wiring:
+Single phase AC AC solid state relays wiring:

 Unlike DC-AC solid-state relays, AC-AC solid-state relays have a control signal of 70-280VAC and a load side of 24-480VAC.
 The wiring of this type of solid-state relay is very simple.

-We can connect the AC voltage to both control side and the load side.
 Since AC power does not have positive or negative poles, the phase line and the neutral line can be connected to the control and load terminals as desired.

 The wiring diagram is as follows: